Exhibition Highlights

 Discover the worlds of our Peranakan communities in three sections:

-Take a walk down memory lane with the historical timeline that starts with the Tao Nan School building, then trace its transformation into the Peranakan Museum.
+Take a walk down memory lane with the history timeline that starts with the Tao Nan School building, then trace its transformation into the Peranakan Museum.

 Collaborations with Peranakan Communities